 2. BROKEN WINDOW THEORY

-In places or situations where chaos and disorder are the main ingredients, you know there is a lack of authority: no one has been assigned to care for the place or situation.
+In places or situations where chaos and disorder are the main ingredients, you know there is a lack of authority and care: no one has been assigned to care for the place or situation.

 As a response, you are more likely to commit unethical behaviour that’s in line with this perceived chaos and disorder.